mo3ly/Quizzerie/README.md

 - Creating a robust database schema.
 - Building an API to process and serve the interface with data based on specific requests.

----

-For more information, feel free to contact us.